Kusmeroglu/Kusmeroglu/README.md

-- 👋 Hi, I’m @Kusmeroglu
-- 👀 I’m interested in all kinds of things, I love making, art, gaming, and solving hard engineering problems.
+I’m interested in all kinds of things, I love making, art, gaming, and solving hard engineering problems.
-- 🌱 I’m currently learning more about electronics.
-- 💞️ I’m looking to collaborate on an internet connected thermal printer with a flexible API.

 <!---
 Kusmeroglu/Kusmeroglu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.